Webtoon Effects! 💥 Have a Blast Making Blasts and More!

 In the process of storyboarding, these five pointed stars have somehow become the kids’ personal effect.
 Even if the children aren’t in the panel, the sparkles show that they are present, excited and more than ready to get on the guy’s nerves…

-I should probably mention that I mostly use this flat brush that responds to rotation.
+This flat brush that responds to rotation is what I use most for basic drawing and painting.
 It gives effects and painting altogether a more dynamic feeling, which I like.

 Blur